IanZeta64/Compass-Uol-Projeto-2/README.md

 #

-## Usage
-Use tools like Insomnia, Postman, or any other HTTP client application to make HTTP requests to the API.
-Json with endpoints imports is in root of project
-### Pet Api
-- Access the API documentation at [http://localhost:8081/swagger-ui/index.html](http://localhost:8081/swagger-ui/index.html) to view and test the available endpoints.

-### Adoption Api
-- Access the API documentation at [http://localhost:8082/swagger-ui/index.html](http://localhost:8082/swagger-ui/index.html) to view and test the available endpoints.

-#

 ## Directories and Packages
 - Controllers -> classes and interfaces for controller http requisitions;
 - Services -> classes and interfaces to validate operations and manage business logic and rules;